Airship Glossary

 The push address is the underlying device identifier that maps to a Channel ID for message delivery.
 The push address is analogous to a phone number and has the information necessary to locate and authenticate an installation of an app or browser.
 Because a push address can change, Airship maps push addresses to channels, which do not change.
 An example of a push address is a device token in the case of iOS.

-Push ID
+push ID

 A push ID is a unique identifier for a push operation.